moismailzai/socioscapes/README.md

 ```

+## Socioscapes Events:

+To aid with unidirectional data flow, the API fires the following events:

+**ScapeMenu is created:** fires 'socioscapes.newScapeMenu' with event.detail = scapeMenu;
+**ScapeObject is created:** fires 'socioscapes.newScapeObject' with event.detail = scapeObject;
+**viewGmapSymbology completed:** fires 'socioscapes.updateSymbology' with event.detail = socioscapesView;

 ## Asynchronous:

 The socioscapes Dispatcher class helps to facilitate asynchronous method chaining and queues.
 Socioscapes associates every 'scape' object with a unique dispatcher instance and id.
 The dispatcher allows for API calls to be queued and synchronously resolved on a per-scape basis by attaching a unique dispatcher instance to every scape.
 The api itself remains asynchronous.
 Calls to the dispatcher are expeted to provide an arguments array, myArguments, and a function, myFunction.
 The first argument in myArguments should always be the object that myFunction modifes and/or returns. myFunction is evaluated for the number of expected arguments (myFunction.length) and the dispatcher appends null values for expected arguments that are missing.
 This is done so that a callback function can be appended to the array and all functions that are executed through the dispatcher can safely assume that the element at index myArguments.length is the dispatcher callback.
 Finally, a queue item consisting of the myFunction and myArguments members is pushed into the dispatcher's queue array.
 The dispatcher works through each item in its queue by executing myFunction(myArguments) and waiting for the callback function to fire an event that signals that the function has returned a value and the dispatcher can safely move on to the next item its queue.